Building the Field of Neuroarchitecture

 - With such an abundance of research about human behavior, brain, and body, how do we create a new paradigm to integrate interdisciplinary discoveries to practice?

 - Building or Architecture?
 Humans have been making great architecture with no specific knowledge of neuroscience.
 We can make better buildings with the data and information science gives us, but what neuro-scientific tools do we have to enlighten us on poetic and noetic aspects of Architecture?

 - How do you appreciate and learn to work with, the notion that, in architectural experience, the multiple layers of spatiality are present simultaneously?

 - What’s the place of the user?
 Is the user’s role only that of a subject in a study?
 Or can users play a more active and collaborative role in the process?

 - In what ways can practicing architects leverage the design process as a tool to inspire new research opportunities for informed design?

 The panel offered a range of solutions to these challenges, including the development of a common language across disciplines, universal metrics to evaluate human outcomes, and a consensus framework for scientific rigor and systematic progress like the Impact Thinking method pioneered by the International Arts + Mind Lab.
 From naming to training programs, the audience brainstormed a number of tactics to further accelerate the field, prioritizing rigorous research practices, collaboration guidelines and resource sharing as critical next steps.

 Emerging from this discussion was a desire, with some urgency, to work together to develop an approach to accelerate the growth of neuroarchitecture – and a clear consensus that the field is at a watershed moment where a thoughtful plan of action will result in stronger community building and outcomes.

-This article was written and reported by IAM Lab contributor Samuel Garrett.
+Written and reported by IAM Lab Contributor Samuel Garrett.
 Samuel Garrett is a composer, musicologist, and researcher based in Baltimore, MD.Architecture IAM Lab Neuroscience